• Skip to primary navigation

 Notes

-*Flax eggs.
+4. Flax eggs.
 This recipe uses two flax eggs.
-If you don’t have ground flaxseeds you can replace the flax eggs with 6 Tbsp of applesauce.
+If you don’t have ground flaxseeds you can replace the flax eggs with 6 Tablespoons of applesauce.

-*Cake Sizes.
+6. Cake Sizes.
 You can make this cake in two 9-inch cake pans or three 8-inch cake pans.
-For a fatter cake you can also do it in two 8-inch cake pans, but increase the baking time to 35 minutes.
+For fatter cake layers you can also do it in two 8-inch cake pans, increase the baking time to 35 minutes.
 For a 9×13 sheet cake bake for 35-40 minutes.

 Nutrition